techgnosis/toilOS/readme.md

 * No networkmanager.
 Network devices are bootstrapped with `ip` and resolv.conf is manual
 * No dhcpd.
 Static IPs only.

+Motivation
+* understand every file on disk
+* understand every running process
+* understand every step of booting the system
+* understand exactly what a modern distro does for you

 Inspiration
 * Oasis - https://github.com/oasislinux/oasis
 * EasyOS - https://easyos.org/about/how-and-why-easyos-is-different.html

+### Boot
+* The kernel has storage drivers compiled in.
+* The kernel will automatically mount a devtmpfs.
+You do not need to do it.
+* EFI Boot Manager -> Kernel -> devtmpfs -> /dev/sda -> /os/init
+* using `busybox init` so that we can use inittab.
+I want inittab so that it can "respawn" a getty if I logout.
+If I launch a getty manually it will end when I logout
+* not using `/etc/fstab`.
+Since I already have `/etc/inittab` then I am mounting via a script which gives me more options and you don't have to know the file format for `/etc/fstab`

 ### Repo structure
 * Directories named for the binaries they build